 The University of Arkansas at Monticello has established a catastrophic leave bank program.
-This is a pool of accrued sick and annual leave, donated by faculty and staff employees, for use by eligible employees during a catastrophic illness.
+This is a pool of accrued sick and annual leave, donated by classified, faculty and non-classified staff employees, for use by eligible employees during a catastrophic illness.

 - 1. Catastrophic Illness: A medical condition of an employee as certified by a physician which requires an employee's absence from duty for a prolonged period of time and which results in a substantial loss of income for the employee because of the exhaustion of all earned sick, annual, holiday, and compensatory leave time. - 2.
-Eligibility: The employee must be a full-time (100% appointed) employee to participate in the Catastrophic Leave Bank Program.
-To receive benefits under the program, an employee must have at least two years of service with UAM and been off work for at least 30 workdays.
+Eligibility: The employee must be a full-time (100% appointed) staff employee to participate in the Catastrophic Leave Bank Program.
+To receive benefits under the program, an employee must have at least two years of service with the State and been off work for at least 30 work days.
 All accrued sick, annual, holiday, and compensatory time must be exhausted and, as a result, the employee will suffer a substantial loss of income due to a medical condition.
 Injuries that are covered by Workers' Compensation are not covered by the program until such time as all benefits have been exhausted.